Whether you’re buying organic strawberries or conventional, washing them is an important step you don’t want to skip.

-But if you’re just using water or wasting money on commercial fruit cleaners to wash your strawberries, stop right now.
+If you’re washing your strawberries using plain water or wasting money on commercial fruit cleaners, stop right now.
 Because we’ve got better methods that are cheap, easy, and far more effective.

-Keep reading to find out how to clean strawberries with vinegar and other simple, inexpensive kitchen staples.
+Keep reading to find out how to clean strawberries with vinegar and other effective inexpensive kitchen staples.

 The Best Way to Clean Strawberries: Vinegar